 After the session or while it’s still ongoing, you might drift to sleep.
 Doctors, nurses, and psychotherapists make use of hypnotherapy to help their patients.
 However, you can also experience hypnosis by using self-hypnosis at bedtime.
 One of the easiest ways of using self-hypnosis is to download audio or app online.

 Ever heard the saying: “exercise is good for sleep”?
-It’s true and has been shown by various studies.
-A poll was conducted recently by National Sleep Foundation.
+It’s true and has been shown in various studies.
+A poll was conducted recently by the National Sleep Foundation.
 It documented that people who exercised regularly reported sleeping better on most nights than people who were not physically active.
 They reported an improvement in the quantity and quality of sleep.

 More generally, exercise helps improve mood and reduces stress.
 It also resets the circadian rhythm, helps you stay alert during the day while helping your body prepare to relax for bed.
 Regular exercise serves as a long-term tool to combat sleeplessness as the results are not instant.
 But when the improvement becomes noticeable, it can help you get deep and restorative sleep for longer periods.

 Integrate exercises into your daily activities for about 20-30 minutes.
-The activities could be running, jogging, skipping, swimming or even biking.
+The activities could be running, jogging, skipping, swimming, or even biking.
 What’s important is that you get your blood pumping and your muscles working.
 Exercising in the evening tends to be counter-productive as it can make you more alert in the short term rather than relax your body.
 Make sure you exercise in the morning or afternoon or at least five hours before bedtime.

 Relaxation for sleep helps calm the racing thoughts in your mind and winds down your body for bedtime.
-It helps release tension from the several areas of your body so it can be primed for a longer and quality night rest.
+It helps release tension from several areas of your body so it can be primed for a longer and quality night rest.

 To relax your mind and body for sleep, there are several things you can do.
 Some of these things are free.
 For example, you can engage in various sleep relaxation techniques like the 4-7-8 breathing exercise or even start a worry journal to deal with fretting thoughts at night.
 You can also engage in exercises during the day to help prepare your body to sleep.
 All of these cost nothing and you can readily do them at your convenience.

 However, to get optimum results you need to explore options that are free and paid.
 For instance, you may need to buy a sleep mask to deal with lights at night or wake up lights alarm that mimics natural sunlight.
-You can even a white noise generator to cover up noise in your bedroom.
+You can even a white noise generator to cover up the noise in your bedroom.
 There are also CDs and downloads for sleep relaxation hypnosis you can purchase.

-You can also try out new bed and pillows are made of hypoallergenic materials that are effective in relaxing your body.
+You can also try out a new bed and pillows are made of hypoallergenic materials that are effective in relaxing your body.
 A stuffy room makes it difficult to sleep, so you may want to purchase a bed fan to complement your open windows for easy air circulation.

-To conclude, getting a good night rest is important as it plays a determining role in your health.
+To conclude, getting a good night’s rest is important as it plays a determining role in your health.
 It also determines your alertness during the day and your level of performance at work or academics.
 But to get the much-needed sleep, you need to relax your mind and body.